 Intrinsic Motivational Factors

-We work in creative land because we want to be challenged to solve problems.
+We work in creative land because we want to be challenged and solve problems.
 As creative folks, we are motivated by doing something cool, new and seemingly impossible.
-We need work that feeds us these challenges.
-We aren’t people a tune to working in an assembly line.
+We need work that feeds us these types of challenges.
+We aren’t a people attune to working on an assembly line.

-Yes, we get bored easily.
-If you are always giving the cool projects to the A team, and the dregs to the C and the B team, people lose interest.
-One way of avoiding this is to have a culture where everyone feels and is able to contribute on any project at any level.
-Show what you are doing on the wall, do a show and tell with another team present.
+Yes, we all get bored easily.
+If you give all the cool projects to the A team, and the dregs to the C and the B team, people lose interest (and get pissed off).
+One way of avoiding this is to have a culture where everyone feels that they are able to contribute on any project at any level.
+Show what you are doing on the wall or have project show and tell with other teams present.
 Show people what each team is working on so they can be inspired.
-Give all agency people the chance to work on the cool stuff too.
+Give all agency folks the chance to work on the cool stuff too every once and a while.

 Everyone wants their lives to mean something.
 People have a choice, they can work for you or not.
 If their lives don’t have meaning, they’ll find it somewhere else and you can kiss their ass goodbye.